 A stroke can happen to anyone at any time.
 Strokes are the number one cause of adult disability in the United States.
-Every 40 seconds, someone in the USA suffers from a stroke.
+Stroke is also one of the leading causes of death - 1 out of every 20 deaths is caused by stroke.

 A stroke can be caused by a blockage in the artery feeding the brain or if an artery feeding the brain bursts.

 In either case, a part of the brain does not get enough oxygen and begins to die.
 Because brain cells do not die immediately, the person suffering from the stroke may have time to access medical care.
 Stroke care is dependent on the type of the stroke, but all stroke care is time dependent – meaning the longer the symptoms continue, the worse the results may be.

 When you think someone could be having a stroke, perform the FAST test.

 Face - is the persons face symmetrical?
 Ask him/her to smile - is there the same number of teeth showing in the smile?
 If not, it could be a sign of stroke.

 Arm - have the person hold both arms out and count to 10.
 Is there a difference in the strength of one arm over the other?
 If there is, this could be a sign of stroke.